 The bill amends the William Van Regenmorter Crime Victim's Rights Act by adding a new section (Sec.
-3a) that allows various legal entities, including courts and law enforcement agencies, to provide victims with qualifying notices through modern communication technologies.
-This is contingent upon their participation in the grant program under the Crime Victim Communication Modernization Act and compliance with the required standards.
+3a) that allows various legal entities, including courts and law enforcement agencies, to provide qualifying notices to victims through modern communication technologies.
+This is contingent upon their participation in a grant program under the Crime Victim Communication Modernization Act and compliance with the required standards.
 The bill specifies that these entities cannot use alternative communication methods if a victim has opted out or if the standards for modernized communication have not been met.

 Statutes affected: House Introduced Bill: 780.751, 780.834